-1. issues Client Certificates used for document or code signing purposes and then this Subordinate CA may generate the last CRL and may set the nextUpdate field in the CRL defined in RFC 5280 to "99991231235959Z".
+- 1. has issued Certificates that are either expired or revoked and - 2. stops issuing new Certificates then this Subordinate CA may generate the last CRL and may set the nextUpdate field in the CRL defined in RFC 5280 to "999912312359592".
 This value, defined in RFC 5280 for certificates that have no well-defined expiration date, is here extended for CRL.
 The Issuing CA that generates a last CRL MUST NOT issue any new Certificates.